AntonioCabrera/FlappyBirdPlayvationTest2020/README.md

 ## Main changes:
   * Main menu and Gameover menu with leaderboards added.
   * Input name menu for the first execution with basic controls to filter url friendly characters and simple checks to show a notice if that name has been already used.
-  * Leaderboard records using a http://dreamlo.com/ webservice .
+  * Leaderboard records using a http://dreamlo.com/ webservice.
   * Locally stored highscore.
   * New obstacle.
   * Modified columns to make the gameplay a bit more ease, wider spots and softer jump to help the user's experience.